VISUAL STUDIO 2022:

 If you still need 1.x for an older VS install (there's no shame in having two VS install versions, but don't worry, we won't tell anyone you still need VS2015 for that ONE project).
+Due to some reports of having issues, it's possible that some firewalls may be converting this vsix file link into a .zip file.
+If that happens, just change the extension from .zip to .vsix.
 (Download 1.x version here)

 Automatic Versions is created and maintained by Precision Infinity.

 Please use the Q&A tab for all bug reports.
 If you do have an issue, we'd love the chance to resolve it before you post a review.
 We want the tool to be an awesome improvement to your daily productivity and to always work as you expect.